Gus-kar/Sonoff-Tasmota/README.md

 - providing Pull Requests (Features, Proof of Concepts, Language files or Fixes)
 - testing new released features and report issues
 - donating to acquire hardware for testing and implementing or out of gratitude
+- Adapted by gnk - this to test light sensor

 [![donate](https://img.shields.io/badge/donate-PayPal-blue.svg)](https://paypal.me/tasmota)